ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 monks have largely protected the statues, especially if the monk was old enough to remember a more iconic period.

-The current Order, under the XXI Mouth of Peace, is among the more liberal, allowing depictions of the Immaculate Dragons in home shrines as well as in temples.
+The current Order, under the XXI Mouth of Peace, is among the more liberal.
 The Order formally disapproves of the production of trinkets, such as necklaces carved in the image of Daana'd, but they are nonetheless very popular among the peasantry.

 ## Daana'd